gazebosim/gz-sim/tutorials/mesh_to_fuel.md

 ### Launch World

-To launch the world and see your mesh, run Ignition from inside the directory where you saved `import_mesh.sdf`:
+To launch the world and see your mesh, run Gazebo from inside the directory where you saved `import_mesh.sdf`:

 ```bash
 ign gazebo import_mesh.sdf